Tucker Carlson

 Tucker Carlson on the show 'Crossfire'

-Throughout this period, Tucker also managed to write feature articles for major American publications: The New York Times Magazine, The Wall Street Journal, Esquire, Reader's Digest, and others.
+During this time, Tucker also wrote feature articles for major publications including The New York Times Magazine, The Wall Street Journal, Esquire, and Reader's Digest.

-In 2009, the reporter was invited to join Fox News.
-Initially, he served as an expert on shows hosted by other journalists.
+In 2009, Fox News brought Tucker aboard.
+Initially, he appeared as an expert on other journalists' shows.

 In 2010, Carlson, together with Neil Patel, launched the website The Daily Caller, which specialized in political news.
-Tucker wrote articles for the portal and served as its chief editor.
-Some articles criticizing the actions of Democrats caused quite a stir.
+Tucker wrote for the site and served as editor-in-chief.
+Some articles critical of Democrats sparked controversy.
 A month later, the publication was included in the White House press pool.

 Tucker Carlson and Neil Patel